 Moreover, if you don’t, you’ll find your entry moving rapidly down the rankings.
 Metaphorically, that means the shutters are down on your shopfront.

 Back in January 2017, I published an article on this very subject.
 Since then, Google has made over 12000 changes to its search and indexing algorithms.
 Consequently, the goalposts have moved dramatically.
 That led me to think it’s high time for an update which, in turn, led to a lot of head scratching.
-Fortunately, the good people at Yell.com beat me to it and produced an extensive, free guide to SEO which you can download here.
+Fortunately, the good people at Yell.com beat me to it and produced have produced an extensive series of articles which you can view here.

 However, before you do, let’s take a look at a couple of issues.